Introduction to midPoint Query Language

 Reference Filters

-Reference filters allows to match on references themselves using matches filter on properties of referenced objects using dereferencing operator (@).
+Reference filters match references utilizing Matches filters on properties of referenced objects, using the dereferencing operator (@).

-You can also perform inverse queries using referencedBy filter to search for object by properties of it’s referencer (e.g. search roles by properties of its members).
+You can also perform inverse queries using a referencedBy filter to search for an object by properties of its referencer.
+For example, you can search for roles by properties of their members.

-You can use matches filter with nested subfilters to target these properties of object reference:
+You can use Matches filters with nested subfilters to target these properties of an object reference:

-Matches any reference with specified relation (QName).
+• relation matches any reference with a specified relation (QName).
 Example: roleMembershipRef matches (relation = manager)

-It is possible to match on any combination of these three properties of reference, but only equals and and filter are supported.
+It is possible to match any combination of these three properties of a reference, however, only equals and and filters are supported.

 roleMembershipRef matches (